Funny books for cancer patients!

 These funny books for cancer patients that laugh at cancer are just the answer.
 Written by clever people with great stories, they sprinkle humor, lessons, and companionship over what concerns you the most: cancer.

-They are all unique, genuinely fun, and come from a place of honesty.
-Not all of these funny books for cancer patients will appeal to all audiences, but there is at least one book in here for all of us.
+These funny books for cancer patients are all unique, genuinely fun, and come from a place of honesty.
+Not all of the books will appeal to all audiences, but there is at least one book in here for all of us.
 We’re sure of it.

 Big C, little ta-ta: Kicking Breast Cancer’s Butt in 7 Humorous Stories